 We’ve asked more than a hundred lawyers about the barriers that prevent them from building their own law firm websites to promote services online.
 The answers were different, but we caught a common idea.
 The best lawyers do not feel like they can actually build a website without any help.
 The process of website creation seems too complicated.

 We are going to dispel this myth!
-Here is our step-by-step guide how to build best law firm websites in a quick and simple way.
+Here is our step-by-step guide on how to build best law firm websites in a quick and simple way.

 And even if you are going to order a site from professionals, it will also be useful for you.
-Because your participation and minimal knowledge in this question will be required to get exactly the site that you want.
+Because of your participation and minimal knowledge in this question will be required to get exactly the site that you want.
 So let’s clear everything up.

 About 38% of users look for the law firm website while choosing an attorney and about 74% of visitors go to the website to take a certain action.